 What are your rates and how do I book you?

 As an artist, I do my best work when I can get to know and work with just a few couples who share my values.
 Typically, this means shooting only one wedding per weekend and no more than two per month.
 For this reason, I don’t encourage every couple who inquires about a wedding date to work with me.
 It’s much better for me to work with a few people who really share my vision than to book the maximum number of weddings I can handle.

 I believe the relationship between the photographer and the couple is one of the most important factors in creating beautiful images, and I book a limited number of weddings per year so I can give my clients the time, attention, and creative energy they need.
 Before booking a wedding date, I require a consultation so we can both decide if we are the right fit.
 To schedule your consultation, please email me.

-Wedding packages start at $4,200 and all packages include my editing time and the final digital files for you to keep.
+My prices vary depending on whether I have to travel.
+Indianapolis wedding packages start at $3,400, and all packages include my editing time and the final digital files for you to keep.
 A full list of packages and other options will be provided at your consultation.

-If I’m already booked for your date, or if one of us determines we aren’t the right fit, I still want you to find an incredible photographer!
+If I’m already booked for your date, I still want you to find an incredible photographer!
 For my top tips on choosing the right wedding photographer, see this post.